 Cycling Today, May 1998

-Ten years ago but still long after it had stopped being fashionable, my wife and I hitchhiked most of the way across the United States.
+Ten years ago but still long after it had stopped being fashionable, Therese and I hitchhiked most of the way across the United States.
 This was before we got married, and for better or for worse, bought our own car.
 This was after we’d quit cycling as a childish thing and before we’d take it up again as an adultish thing.

 A friend took us to California and we thumbed our way back, the gravity of our home in Ohio pulling us back as fast as we could accept each ride, almost like a relay race.
 We did it in three days.
 Although God or his outsourced labour may have made half of creation in three days, it still isn’t bad time to hitch from California to Ohio.